alternatelabs/mailchimp-gdpr-opt-in/README.md

-# GDPR consent for mailchimp
+# GDPR consent for Mailchimp

-Marks users as having consented to email marketing using a WEB_GDPR merge datetime field.
+A microservice to help with Mailchimp and GDPR reconsent campaigns.
+Mailchimps GDPR fields are pretty hefty and currently not supported unless you use their hosted signup forms, this invents a new approach creating your own WEB_GDPR merge field to track consent of your existing list and new subscribers.

 ### Deploy to heroku